uclahs-cds/pipeline-StableLift/README.md

 ### Test Dataset

 10 whole genomes from [The Cancer Genome Atlas (TCGA-SARC)](https://portal.gdc.cancer.gov/projects/TCGA-SARC) were used to test pipeline outputs and validate model performance.
 All data was processed using [standardized Nextflow pipelines](https://github.com/uclahs-cds/metapipeline-DNA).
-Somatic VCFs are available as [release attachments](https://github.com/uclahs-cds/pipeline-StableLift/releases).
+Somatic VCFs from GRCh37 and GRCh38 alignments are available for the four supported sSNV callers as [release attachments](https://github.com/uclahs-cds/pipeline-StableLift/releases).

 | Donor ID       | Normal Sample ID          | Tumour Sample ID          |
 |----------------|---------------------------|---------------------------|